Location: SE Wisconsin, just south of downtown Port Washington.

 As the creek approaches the W.Oakland Avenue road bridge, there had been rows of posts anchored into the streambed (undoubtedly remnants of the supports for a long defunct horse-and-carriage bridge).
 They may have been cut off more recently.
 However, this area is still very much subject to strainers and snags.
 So, while any rapids here may technically may rate nothing more than a class I-II rating, the high potential for danger and difficult maneuvering suggest a much higher skill-level may be required than should ever be used to describe the rapids and their class/rating.

 The second alternative (from the split) would be to the right.
 WE Energies has created an overflow channel to better accommodate peaking flows.
 Their property is all posted against 'Unauthorized Personnel'.
-The cement wall which the overflow spills across has railings which completely block being able to just drop/boof into this channel.
-Rock rubble lines the whole channel, and having enough water to make boating this area possible, would be far too much water to make the bash-and-crash (down the narrow, strainer-and-sweeper filled main portion of the run) anything close to sane or do-able!
+The overflow spills over a cement wall.
+Part of this wall has railings which block droping into the channel below, but in recent years (ca.2018/2019) the railing has been removed in the center of this drop.
+Rocky rubble lines the whole channel down to the lake.
+Having enough water to make boating this area possible is likely to be far too much water to make the bash-and-crash (down the narrow, strainer-and-sweeper filled main portion of the run) anything close to sane or do-able!

 With a drainage area of no more than 1-2 square miles, obviously this will require significant rain and/or snowmelt, and will have a very short 'window of opportunity'.
 However, high-water debris I have seen on numerous occasions suggests that it does happen with some (relative) frequency (I.E., a few times a year).